Lasting legacy at Summerhill

 Aerial view of Summerhill.
 Photo / Supplied

-He was also quick to adopt innovations such as aerial topdressing in the late 1950s, transforming soil fertility and livestock health.
-These decisions steadily turned marginal land into a thriving mixed-use property, according to the Summerhill Charitable Trust website.
+David was also quick to adopt innovations such as aerial topdressing in the late-1950s, transforming soil fertility and livestock health.
+These decisions, 40 years on, had created an attractive, diverse and resilient landscape.

 An inventor, David Blackley developed the ‘Rocket Wool Press’, which allowed more wool to be packed into a fadge, saving labour and improving efficiency over traditional methods.
 Powered by hydraulic hoses from a tractor, it was faster and more effective; he later sold the patent to an engineering company.
 Photo / Supplied